Dzhokhar Tsarnaev: Appeals

 Tsarnaev asked the First Circuit Court of Appeals to consider four constitutional claims that had not been considered by the Supreme Court.
 On January 10, 2023, the First Circuit heard the matter.
 Tsarnaev's attorneys argued that jurors in the case had lied about prior discussions of the case on Twitter and Facebook.
 The jurors, the attorneys say, claimed to have never discussed the case on social media, whereas the attorneys say the jurors actually did participate in discussions showing a strong bias against Tsarnaev.
 Tsarnaev's attorneys argued this lack of disclosure should have disqualified the jurors from serving.
 In March 2024, the First Circuit ruled that the trial judge had not adequately investigated the claims of juror bias, and sent the case back to the trial court with instructions for the trial judge to investigate the defense's claims and determine whether Tsarnaev's death sentence should stand.
 Tsarnaev subsequently requested that District Court Judge George O'Toole should be recused from deciding the juror-bias issue because comments Judge O'Toole made on a podcast allegedly showed bias against Tsarnaev, but in July 2025 a 3-judge panel of the First Circuit Court of Appeals rejected that argument and ruled that Judge O'Toole should stay on the case.
 In August 2025, Tsarnaev requested that the full Court of Appeals reconsider that decision en banc.
+The First Circuit Court of Appeals denied the request on December 18, 2025.